Find Trade Colleges

 After completing their Undergraduate Certificate, precision metal working graduates from Elite Welding Academy carry an average student debt load of $7,790.

-Madison Area Technical College ranked #11 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-Located in the large city of Madison, Madison College is a public college with a fairly large student population.
+Madison Area Technical College came in at #11 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
+Located in the large city of Madison, Madison College is a public school with a fairly large student population.

 Of the 56 students majoring in precision metal working at Madison College, 95% are male and 5% are female.